joshua-baker/saft/README.md

 Contributions welcome.
 To contribute, please email the SAFT project at: [saft-project@protocol.ai](mailto:saft-project@protocol.ai).

-## Disclaimer

-Consult your own counsel before using these documents.
-Use any of these documents at your own risk.
-This repository and its documents do not constitute legal advice, and should not be relied on by any person.
-Developers, purchasers, investors and any other participant in a token system should consult their own counsel.

 ## Fork

 Variable names are delimited with curly braces.
 They are as follows: